jackiehjm/stx-docs/doc/source/deploy_install_guides/r3_release/bare_metal/controller_storage_install_kubernetes.rst

 Add Ceph OSDs to controllers
 ----------------------------

 #.
-Add OSDs to controller-0:
+Add OSDs to controller-0.
+The following example adds OSDs to the `sdb` disk:

    ::